-INFRACTION AMOUNT NIGERIA Penalty paid in respect of 2023/2024 CBN's FX Examination on the Bank. ₩18,000,000 Penalty paid in respect of Consumer Protection Regulations. ₩56,000,000 Penalty paid in respect of 2024 Compliance Related/Bank e-Mail Returns ₩149,250,000 Penalty paid in respect of 2024 CBN's Mystery Shopping Exercise on the Bank. ₩160,400,000 100,400,000 GHANA Breaching foreign exchange market operational guidelines ₩1,261,859,000 GAMBIA Non-attendance to a workshop on Risk Based Supervision (RBS) ₩4,723,000 RWANDA Non compliance noted with respect to the Bank taking fees which are not allowed by the ₩579,000 regulator.
-Non-compliance with the puckages arts applied by comparial banks N Non compliance with the exchange rate applied by commercial banks # 324,000 Sanction on submittion of erroneous report to the Credit Reference Bureau regarding a ₩579,000 bounced cheque.
-Non-compliance of the charged prohibited fees relating to Financial Service Consumer Pro- # 579,000 tection. m 5/9,000 there were no other events subsequent, to the financial position date which require adjustments to, or disclosure in, these financial statements.
+GHANA Breaching foreign exchange market operational guidelines \ 1,261,859,000 GAMBIA Non-attendance to a workshop on Risk Based Supervision (RBS) ₩4,723,000 RWANDA Non compliance noted with respect to the Bank taking fees which are not allowed by the regulator. \ 579,000 Non compliance with the exchange rate applied by commercial banks ₩ 324,000 Sanction on submittion of erroneous report to the Credit Reference Bureau regarding a bounced cheque. \ 579,000 Non-compliance of the charged prohibited fees relating to Financial Service Consumer Protection. \ 579,000 there were no other events subsequent, to the financial position date which require adjustments to, or disclosure in, these financial statements.